altonhillhouse/Altonhillhouse/index.md

 ### Price of Breakfast hamper:

 *   Breakfast hamper for two: £20
-*   Breakfast hamper for one : £10
+*   Breakfast hamper for one (or share one hamper between two): £10

 **Please ensure to email to pre-book your breakfast hamper for your stay.**